deep-mishra/CSE-587-Data_Intensive_Computing/README.md

 ##

 ## Project 2 - Sentiment Analysis
-Performed Sentiment analysis of People on gun violence on small set of Twitter data and compared that with NYTimes articles.
+Performed Sentiment analysis of People on gun violence on Twitter data and compared that with NYTimes articles.
+Hadoop is used to perform the word count and co-occurance of top words in two sets of data.
+I have used python to implement mapper and reducer for Hadoop framework.

 ![Comparison1](Project2-SentimentAnalysis/SentimentAnalysis/images/comparison1.PNG)